JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Other Potential Science Cases

 Interestingly, so far five IMBH candidates have been discovered as high-velocity (velocity width $>50$~km~s$^{-1}$) compact ($<5$~pc) clouds in the Galactic center \citep{Takekawa+Oka+Iwata+Tsujimoto+Nomura20}.
-The advent of the {\it Atacama Large Millimeter/submillimeter Array (ALMA)} enables the measurement of the detailed velocity structure of the compact clouds less than 0.1~pc from the center, which is consistent with Keplearian rotation around a massive object whose inferred mass between $10^4$ and $10^5$~M$^{\odot}$ \citep[e.g.,][]{Tsuboi+Kimura+Tsutsumi+19,Takekawa+Oka+Iwata+Tsujimoto+Nomura20}.
+The advent of the \textit{ALMA} enables the measurement of the detailed velocity structure of the compact clouds less than 0.1~pc from the center, which is consistent with Keplearian rotation around a massive object whose inferred mass between $10^4$ and $10^5$~$M_{\odot}$ \citep[e.g.,][]{Tsuboi+Kimura+Tsutsumi+19,Takekawa+Oka+Iwata+Tsujimoto+Nomura20}.
 Although further studies are required to prove that they are the true IMBHs, these observations may indicate that several IMBHs exist in the Galactic center.

 With \jasmine{}, IMBHs can be detected as a binary motion of bright stars around an IMBH or astrometric microlensing, as discussed in the previous section, if such systems exist or such an event occurs.
-For example, if a 1~M$_{\odot}$ AGB star is rotating around a 1,000~M$_{\odot}$ BH with the orbital period of 3 years with zero eccentricity at a distance of 8~kpc, the semi-major axis of the orbit corresponds to 2.6~mas, which can be detected by \jasmine{}.
+For example, if a 1~$M_{\odot}$ AGB star is rotating around a 1000~$M_{\odot}$ BH with the orbital period of 3 years with zero eccentricity at a distance of 8~kpc, the semi-major axis of the orbit corresponds to 2.6~mas, which can be detected by \jasmine{}.

 There will be an astrometric microlensing event if an IMBH crosses in front of a distant star.
-Following \citet{Toki+Takada21}, we can consider an event for a source star at 8~kpc, and a lens object of an IMBH crossing at 7.5~kpc.
+Following \citet{Toki+Takada21}, we can consider an event for a source star at 8~kpc, and a lens object of an IMBH with 1000~$M_{\odot}$ crossing at 7.5~kpc.
 The Einstein time-scale of this event is 713 days, and the maximum displacement due to the astrometric microlensing is 2.9~mas \citep{Toki+Takada21}.
 This can be detected by \jasmine{}, though such an event would be extremely rare.